Tunable Luminescence From a Single Free-Base Porphyrin Molecule By Controlled Access to Optically Active States: Results and Discussion

-In the experiments presented here, the chemical potential shift provided by the voltage drop in the STM junction is limited in its efficiency.
-The alteration of the \PIR\ energy via local gating is not sufficient to fully lift the energetic restriction limiting the D$_{0}^{+}$ $\rightarrow$ S$_{1}$ transition.
-Instead, replacing the metallic substrate with one of different work function ($\Phi$) provides a static realignment of the molecular transport resonances.
-We performed the same STML experiments of \TBP\ on few layer NaCl on the Ag(110) surface.
-This choice allows us to maintain the good plasmonic enhancement of the Ag surface while shifting the work function from $\Phi_\mathrm{Ag111}=4.5$\,eV to $\Phi_\mathrm{Ag100}=4.1$~\cite{Derry2015}.
-Lowering the workfunction by -400\,mV is expected to shift the positive ion resonance energies of adsorbed molecules by a similar amount to higher energies.
-This shift is observed when comparing the STS spectra of decoupled \TBP\ on Ag(111) and Ag(110), with the PIR on Ag(110) being shifted by 400\,meV to -2.5\,eV (\figref{3}a).
-A polaron model fit of the STS spectra on Ag(110) (supplemental figure~S1b) produces a \PIR\ energy of 2.248\,eV, $\sim$300\,meV higher than the \ESa\ emission energy observed on Ag(111).
-On Ag(110) the energy level alignment is comparable to what is observed for \Pc\ on Ag(111) and upon performing STML measurements of \TBP\ on Ag(110) we see a significant increase in the emission intensity and an additional emission line at 2.15\,eV tentatively assigned to \ESb\ (\figref{3}b).
+For this reason, the chemical potential shift induced by the voltage drop in the STM junction provides only limited tuning range.
+The local gating effect is insufficient to fully overcome the energetic constraint limiting the \PIR\ $\rightarrow$ \ESa\ transition, as shown by the strong voltage dependence of the emission intensity.
+To extend this range, we exploit the intrinsic energy level alignment defined by the substrate work function ($\Phi$), which enables a static shift of the molecular ion resonances.
+To this end, we performed STML measurements of \TBP\ on 4 ML NaCl deposited on Ag(110).
+This substrate retains the strong plasmonic enhancement of silver while reducing the work function from $\Phi_\mathrm{Ag111}=4.5$\,eV to $\Phi_\mathrm{Ag110}=4.1$~\cite{Derry2015}.
+Lowering the workfunction by 400\,mV is expected to shift the positive ion resonance energies of adsorbed molecules by a similar amount to higher energies.
+This shift is confirmed experimentally by comparing the STS spectra of decoupled \TBP\ on Ag(111) and Ag(110), with the PIR on Ag(110) being shifted by 400\,meV to -2.5\,eV (\figref{3}a).
+A polaron model fit of the STS spectra on Ag(110) (\sfigref{fig:polaron}b) yields a \PIR\ energy of 2.25\,eV, matching the work function shift.
+The shift in the \PIR\ state energy provides approximately $\sim$300\,meV excess energy relative to the \ESa\ state, comparable to the \PIR\ $\rightarrow$ \ESa\ transition of \Pc\ on Ag(111).
+Correspondingly, STML measurements of \TBP\ on Ag(110) reveal a significant increase in the emission intensity by nearly two orders of magnitude and the appearance of an additional emission line at 2.15\,eV, tentatively assigned to \ESb\ (\figref{3}b).